 Air strikes return to Syria's Ghouta killing 32 as talks sputter

-BEIRUT: Deadly air strikes slammed into the last opposition-held town in Syria's Eastern Ghouta on Friday (Apr 6), killing 32 civilians in the first bombardment since talks sputtered over a rebel withdrawal.
+BEIRUT: Air strikes killed 32 civilians in the last opposition-held town in Syria's Eastern Ghouta on Friday (Apr 6) and the army launched a ground offensive on its outskirts after talks sputtered over a rebel withdrawal.

 Backed by Russia, Syrian troops had captured nearly all of the one-time opposition stronghold of Ghouta with a combination of ferocious bombing raids and negotiated withdrawals.